 Recently, Beck Law represented a brave young man named Robert Kennedy (https://www.pressdemocrat.com/news/9742628-181/hanna-boys-center-abuse- survivor).

-Robert came to Beck Law in early 2017 when he feared that by not telling his story, his perpetrator and the institutions that failed to protect him were continuing to victimize other young men.
-After visiting the school campus where multiple incidents of abuse occurred, Robert observed his perpetrator comfortable and knew in his gut that he was continuing to abuse others.
+Robert came to Beck Law in early 2017 when he feared that by not telling his story, his perpetrator and the institutions that failed to protect him would continue to victimize other young men.
+Robert observed his perpetrator during a visit to the school campus where multiple incidents of abuse occurred.
+Robert felt in his gut that his perpetrator was continuing to abuse others yet here he was, comfortably walking about the campus without fear of being confronted as the abuser of Robert and others.
 Robert knew he had to share his story.